For the best deals on travel insurance, be sure to use the DRA’s preferred provider! Purchase insurance here.

 What is the Dude Ranch Foundation?

-The Foundation began in 1988 by Mark Grubbs.
-Mark and his wife, Amy, were co-executive directors and former dude ranch owners.
+The Foundation started in 1988 with Mark and Amey Grubbs who were co-executive directors and former dude ranch owners.
 Mark’s dream was to establish a fund to give scholarships to young people who wanted to be in the dude ranch industry.
 Funding was to be obtained from an annual auction held during the Dude Ranchers’ Association Convention.
 His vision was to retain a fund large enough that the interest would be used for scholarships.
-The scholarship fund has been administered by our Executive Director (s) and the Foundation Board of Directors from its inception to the present.
-Two years ago we expanded our mission and goals to encompass more than scholarships in hopes to help protect this western way of life.
+The scholarship fund has been administered by our Executive Director(s) and the Foundation Board of Directors from its inception to the present.
+Later on, we expanded our mission and goals to encompass more than scholarships in hopes to help protect this Western way of life.

 • Scholarships – The Foundation provides a broad and flexible set of scholarships each year to students with the overall goal of supporting the future of the dude ranch industry.
-Over $300.000 awarded to students since inception.

-• Education – Through public relations, articles, speaker’s bureau and teaming up with authors and organizations the Foundation conducts outreach to educate the public about the rich history and vacation opportunities at dude ranches.
+• Education – Through public relations, articles, speaker’s bureau and teaming up with authors and organizations, the Foundation conducts outreach to educate the public about the rich history and vacation opportunities at dude ranches.

 • Protecting and Preserving Land – The Foundation facilitates preservation efforts by connecting funders, ranchers, experts and organizations to initiate conservation easements and /or selling of development rights.